fdchevalier/SWAMP/README.md

 <!-- Details about usage are available in the [documentation](Documentation/xxx.pdf). -->

 ## Usage

+If the conda environment is set up, the environment must be activated using the following command: `conda activate swamp`.

 A summary of available options can be displayed using `./script.sh -h`.